 All of the dozens of pro-abortion slogans are specifically designed to make people think about anything except abortion.
-Many people consider themselves to be “ardently pro-choice,” but know absolutely nothing about the subject of abortion.
+Many people consider themselves to be “ardently pro-choice,” but know absolutely nothing about the subject of abortion (Kristan Hawkins has some videos on this).
 They do not want to know about abortion and do not even want to think about abortion.
 The mind naturally flinches from thinking about certain evil things because they are evil.

 Slogans like this one help them remain voluntarily ignorant.